divStar/homelab/modules/host-setup/modules/gitops-user/README.md

 # GitOps user

-Handles the creation and deletion of a dedicated user git+ssh access (gitops) as well as setting and restoring owner / group of the original gitops repository.
+Handles the creation and deletion of a dedicated user with git+ssh access (gitops) as well as setting and restoring owner / group of the original gitops repository.
 ## Contents